cursebreakers/crypto-bro/README.md

 **FUTURE**

 - Listener for option keys (instead of pressing enter to confirm choice)
+  - add a man/help option to main menu
 - Batch key generation
 - Export/save to file